chapayGhub/IQAudioRecorderControllerDotNet/component/GettingStarted.md

-# JVMenuPopover
+# IQAudioRecorderController

-This is a simple menu controller where I tried to simulate the native iOS animation of switching between apps.
-It can be used in many different ways and you can also customize it to use your own animations.
+IQAudioRecorderController is a drop-in library allows you to record audio within the app with a nice User Interface.
+The Audio Recorder produces an .m4a file and returns the path so you can integrate it into your application.

 Usage
 ----

-**Navigation Controller Mode**

-If you wish for `JVMenuPopover` to operate as a navigation controller then you will need to use sub-classes of `JVMenuViewController`

-This will provide a menu button on each view controller from the menu and handle displaying and switching between views.

-Typically this will use a shared menu from `JVMenuPopoverConfig.SharedInstance.MenuItems`.

-This method can be seen demonstrated in the `JVMenuPopoveNavigationSample`

-**Navigation Controller Mode**

-If you would like `JVMenuPopover` to operate as simply a menu then you just need to add a `JVMenuPopoverViewController` object to your view controller and call the `ShowMenuFromController` method to display it.

-If you want to have a different menu on each instance of `JVMenuPopoverViewController` you can pass a `List<JVMenuItem>` through as part of the constructor, or it can use a shared menu from `JVMenuPopoverConfig.SharedInstance.MenuItems` if you use the default constructor.

-This method can be seen demonstrated in the `JVMenuPopoverMenuSample`

-**Defining a menu**

-The API for the `JVMenuPopover` for Xamarin.iOS is different to the original API, in that it is now designed to be used as a library rather than compiled in to you application as source.

-As such this means that it works differently.

-The menu is made up of a list of `JVMenuItem` items, or rather sub-classes of `JVMenuItem`.
-We provide two such classes(and a Generic version of one) to enable you to define both View Controllers and Actions in you menu.
+### IQAudioRecorderController ###

+`IQAudioRecorderController` is the pre-built ViewController that handles the recording and playback.
+It uses `AVAudioPlayer` and `AVAudioRecorder` elements from the `AV Foundation` framework.

+To show the view controller create a new instance of `IQAudioRecorderController` and present it using an existing `UIViewController`.

+			var controller = new IQAudioRecorderViewController();

+			this.PresentViewController(controller,true,null);

+Once the `IQAudioRecorderController` instance has been presented you can click the microphone to record, the play button to hear what you have recorded and delete to remove the recording.

+Then click `Done` to keep the recording or cancel to delete it, and return to the previous view.

+#### Properties ####

+There are a number of properties on `IQAudioRecorderController` to help configure the appearance of the record view.

+ - NormalTintColor
+  - The color of the wave line when it is neither playing or recording
+ - RecordingTintColor
+  - The color of the wave line when it is recording
- - `JVMenuActionItem`
+ - PlayingTintColor
-  - Call an `Action` on the UI thread when the item is selected
+  - The color of the wave line when it is playing

+			var controller = new IQAudioRecorderViewController();

+			controller.NormalTintColor = UIColor.Green;
+			controller.RecordingTintColor = UIColor.Red;
+			controller.PlayingTintColor = UIColor.Orange;

+			this.PresentViewController(controller,true,null);

+#### Events ####

+Two events are provided on `IQAudioRecorderController` to respond to the results of the ViewController

- - `JVMenuViewControllerItem` and `JVMenuViewControllerItem<T>`
+ - OnCancel
-  - Attach and show a view controller when the item is shown.
+  - Called when the `Cancel` button is pressed
-  - `JVMenuViewControllerItem<T>` can generate a new instance of the view controller each time the item is selected or keep a single instance of it

-Below is an example of a shared menu definition using `JVMenuPopoverConfig.SharedInstance.MenuItems`

-	//build the shared menu
+ - OnRecordingCompleted
+  - Called then the `Done` button is pressed.
+Returns the path to the recording

+			var controller = new IQAudioRecorderViewController();

+			controller.OnCancel += AudioRecorderControllerDidCancel;
+			controller.OnRecordingCompleted += AudioRecorderControllerCompleted;

+			this.PresentViewController(controller,true,null);

+### Async/Await Support ###

+`IQAudioRecorderController` also provides an awaitable task static method which allows you to `await` the result of the recorder view controller.

+`IQAudioRecorderViewController.ShowDialogTask` takes a `UIViewController` parameter and a `UIColor` array to set the wave line colors.

-	JVMenuPopoverConfig.SharedInstance.MenuItems = new List<JVMenuItem>()
+			var colors = new UIColor[]{UIColor.Green, UIColor.Red, UIColor.Orange};

+			var result = await IQAudioRecorderViewController.ShowDialogTask(this, colors);

+			if (!string.IsNullOrWhiteSpace(result))
 			{
-		new JVMenuViewControllerItem()
+				ShowMessage("File recorded", result);
+			}
+			else
 			{
-			//New view controller, will be reused everytime the item is selected Icon = UIImage.FromBundle(@"about-48"),
-			Title = @"About Us",
-			ViewController = new JVMenuSecondController(),
-		},
-		new JVMenuViewControllerItem<JVMenuFifthController>()
-		{
-			//New view controller, will be recreated afresh everytime the item is selected Icon = UIImage.FromBundle(@"ask_question-48"),
-			Title = @"Help?",
-			AlwaysNew = true,
-		},
-		new JVMenuActionItem()
-		{
-			//Action is called, on the UI thread, everytime the item is selected Icon = UIImage.FromBundle(@"ask_question-48"),
-			Title = @"Logout",
-			Command = ()=>
-			{
-				var uiAlert = new UIAlertView("Logout","Are you sure you want to log out?",null,"No","Yes");
-				uiAlert.Show();
-				},
-		},
-	};

-You can also pass the `List<JVMenuItem>` to the constructor of `JVMenuPopoverViewController` and `JVMenuViewController`

-**Configuring the menu appearance**

-`JVMenuPopoverConfig` now has several new properties to configure the appearance of the menu.
-This are.

-- FontName
- - Select the font type to use in the menu
-- FontSize
- - Select the size of the font
-- RowHeight
- - Provide the Height of the rows in the menu's tableview
-- TintColor
- - The Selected tint color for the icons(when using UIImageRenderingMode.AlwaysTemplate) and text
-- MenuImage
- - The image to use for the menu toggle button
-- CancelImage
- - The image to use for the cancel button
-- DisableMenuImageTinting
-  - Disable application of the tint color to the Menu Image
-- DisableCancelImageTinting
-  - Disable application of the tint color to the Cancel Image

-These properties are all access from the singleton instance of the `JVMenuPopoverConfig` class, `JVMenuPopoverConfig.SharedInstance`
+				ShowMessage("Record cancelled", "Recording was canelled");
+			}

 Attribution
 ----

-This component is a port to C# from the original Objective-C repo created by [Jorge Valbuena](https://github.com/JV17/JVMenuPopover)
+This component is a port to C# from the original Objective-C repo created by [Mohd Iftekhar Qurashi](https://github.com/hackiftekhar/IQAudioRecorderController)